Chapter 10: Revenge

 She stopped at the butcher shop for some dried meat and the bakery for bread and a journey cake.
 As she nibbled on the treat, savoring its sweet corn, she studied the passersby, street vendors, shoppers, and soldiers.

-Ahead, she saw Patrik Gonnels enter the Commander’s office.
-When Rebekah felt the peace of the holy spirit, she entered too.
+Ahead, she saw Patrik Gonnels entering the Commander’s office.
+She inhaled deeply and set her countenance.
+When Rebekah felt the peace of J’shua’s spirit, she entered too.

 “How may I help you?” the corporal behind the desk greeted her.